johrpan/ubigen/README.md

 ubigen::run_app()
 ```

-For additional information, take a look at the built-in documentation
+For additional information on using the R package, take a look at the built-in
-(`?ubigen::run_app`).
+documentation (`?ubigen::run_app`).

 ## License